ebzimny01/gd_chromium_ext/README.md

 8. On your team's main page, underneath the Current Game section, there are links to GUESS and GDAnalyst Schedule page for the Home and Away teams.
 At half-time of the current game, there will also be an "Analuyze Box Score" link.

 ## Release Notes
+### v1.0.0.1
+1. Fixed issue where the links stopped getting inserted after the new upcoming is shown on main office page.
+2. Added GDAnalyst schedule link and GUESS link for the previous opponent.

 ### v1.0.0.0
 1. Added links to GDAnalyst Schedule Page and GUESS page for the Active Team in the upper right corner.
 2. Added GDAnalyst Analyze link for the previous game's box score.